Nahuel990/XpathVsCssSelectors/README.md

 - XPath may provide advantages in complex scenarios, such as conditional logic or sibling element selection.
 - CSS selectors are typically faster and more efficient for straightforward queries and element selection.
 - Performance can vary depending on the browser’s implementation and the complexity of the DOM.

-Feel free to modify the HTML and JavaScript code to further explore performance differences and adapt the tests to your specific needs.